A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 Custom wedding newspaper

-Since 2010, Newspaper Club has helped thousands of couples share their one-of-a-kind love stories with one-of-a-kind newspapers.
+Since 2010, Newspaper Club has helped thousands of couples share their exceptional love stories with exceptional newspapers.
 There’s no minimum order, so they work for any wedding, no matter how big or small.

-Plus, it won't break the bank, so you can afford to splurge on other fun wedding details (a chocolate fountain, maybe?)
+Plus, it won't break the bank, so you can afford to splurge on other fun wedding details (a chocolate fountain, perhaps?)

 “Making a newspaper was one of the most engaging and energising parts of wedding planning,” says Sarah Magnuson, who printed her wedding programmes with Newspaper Club.
 “There's so much you can do with the format.
 I can't tell you how big I smiled when the newspapers arrived!”